toshsharma/brackets-bookmarks/README.md

 ## Installation

+1. Launch the Extension Manager within Brackets (`File` > `Extension Manager`), open the `Available` tab, search for "Brackets Bookmarks", and click `Install`.
-1. [Download](https://github.com/toshsharma/brackets-bookmarks/zipball/master) and unzip it; or clone this repo on GitHub
-2. Copy the copied/cloned folder into the Brackets `extensions/user` folder.
-The extensions folder can be found via `Help` > `Show Extensions Folder`
+2. Or, [Download](https://github.com/toshsharma/brackets-bookmarks/zipball/master) and unzip this repo's tarball; or clone this repo on GitHub.
+Copy the copied/cloned folder into the Brackets `extensions/user` folder.
+The extensions folder can be found via `Help` > `Show Extensions Folder`.
+Restart Brackets.
-3. Restart Brackets

 **Compatible with Brackets Sprint 20+**